 Call Schedule Heading link

 The call system is structured to provide a team environment and to make sure there is always adequate support for the residents on call.

 During MNPS rotations, interns perform vaginal deliveries and are first assist in c-sections with our OB faculty.
 Interns are supported by an in-house OB/GYN attending and one of our faculty members on call at home.
-Interns can also rely on the in-house second year resident and third year resident on home call if needed.
-In addition to deliveries, the night float intern is also responsible for evaluation of outpatients for the obstetricians and family medicine attendings who work with the residency.
+Interns can also rely on the in-house second-year resident and third-year resident on home call if needed.
+In addition to deliveries, the night float intern is also responsible for the evaluation of outpatients for the obstetricians and family medicine attendings who work with the residency.

 Call is typically about once per week (4-5 times per month) during the year.
 While on call, you are the senior resident covering the Family Medicine Service.
 Responsibilities include working with the intern on admissions, pediatric admissions, attending all complicated deliveries, providing other assistance as needed by the intern, and code coverage.
 The third-year resident is available from home if necessary.
 You are also in contact with the attending physician on call, especially for any admissions.

 Obstetrics call for the second-year resident is 5 or 6 times a year and only on the weekends.